Looking for the ultimate India packing essentials guide?

 2. DON’T bring designer labels and expensive jewelry

-You will stand out in a crowd and set yourself up as a target for pickpockets.
-Another reason is that lots of taxi drivers and touts swarm around you near the entrances to bus/train stations and other public spaces, each one trying to convince you to take their offer. will Try to blend in with the locals to avoid drawing unwanted attention to yourself.
+You will stand out in a crowd like a sore and set yourself up as a target for pickpockets.
+Another reason is that lots of taxi drivers and touts swarm around you near the entrances to bus/train stations and other public spaces, each one trying to convince you to take their offer.
+Try to blend in with the locals to avoid drawing unwanted attention to yourself.

 3. DON’T bring too much cash